RedisLabs/redislabs-docs/content/rs/administering/access-control/_index.md

 ---
 You can create RS users and assign them to [roles]({{< relref "user-roles.md" >}}) with permissions for:

-    - Web UI access - The areas of the cluster web UI that a user can access and edit.
+- Cluster management - The areas of the cluster web UI and API that a user can access and edit.
-    - Database connections - Commands and keys that the user can use in database connections.
+- Database connections - Commands and keys that an authenticated user can use in database connections.

 You can manage users and roles in **access control** or with the REST API.